torlenor/asciiventure/WEEK_5.md

 # Lili's Quest Week 5

 This week was heavily driven by refactoring.
 A lot more entity properties got moved into components, which only hold data.
-Currently the references to these components are still part of the entity, so for now the entity is still more than just an ID as one would usually have in a strict entity-component-system mather of speaking.
+Currently the references to these components are still part of the entity, so for now the entity is still more than just an ID as one would usually have in a strict entity-component-system sense.

 During that refactoring also the parsing of the entity definitions (JSON files) got much easier.
 Utilizing Go's awesome marshalling/unmarshalling interface the parse functions got shortened and types like MutationEffect now know themselves how to unmarshal from a JSON string into an actually MutationEffect.